In 2020, New Jersey was the first state in the nation to incorporate K-12 climate change education across content areas.

 The young people sitting in classrooms today will be the leaders in the continuing battle against the climate crisis.
 We must prepare them to be climate literate, with comprehensive and accurate knowledge of the environment around them.

-Summary of Climate Change in New Jersey for Teachers
+Summary of Climate Change in New Jersey for Educators

 More Climate Change Info and Resources for Teachers